A Disney Plus price hike was announced Wednesday as the Walt Disney Company reported third-quarter earnings.

-CEO Bob Iger announced on Disney’s Q2 earnings call on Wednesday that the company plans to increase the price of its ad-free plan (currently $10.99/month), to create a wider "delta" between that and the price of its Disney Plus with ads service ($7.99/month).
+CEO Bob Iger precipitated this move in Disney’s Q2 earnings call in May.
+He said then that the company planned to increase the price of its ad-free plan to create a wider "delta" between that and the price of its Disney Plus with ads service.

-The decision to hike Disney Plus prices again comes after previous price changes have failed to dampen subscriber appetites, and Iger adds: “We plan to set a higher price for our ad-free tier later this year to better reflect the value of our content offerings.”
+The decision to hike Disney Plus prices again comes after previous price changes failed to dampen subscriber appetites.
+Iger said in May, “We plan to set a higher price for our ad-free tier later this year to better reflect the value of our content offerings.”

-Disney has already increased the price of Disney Plus and Hulu subscriptions separately after introducing the ad-supported tier ($7.99/month), which is yet to launch in Europe.
+Disney already increased the price of Disney Plus and Hulu subscriptions separately after introducing the ad-supported tier.
 This tier competes with other streaming giants' ad-supported options from Paramount Plus to Pluto TV and, Netflix's recent move into the field.

 The move to combine more content under one app service is not new.
 Disney is following in the slipstream of Warner Bros.
 Discovery, who just announced the launch of its new app, Max, which combines the content libraries of HBO Max and Discovery Plus into one and is set to launch this month.